spthm/roe-comp-guide/compiling libraries.md

 Code blocks (i.e. things which the terminal prints out, or you should be typing into the terminal), `look like this`, or,

-    first line here
+    look like this first line
-    second line here
+    and this second line

-Lastly, if you see `<sometext>`, this is generally example or placeholder text, and should not be copied verbatim!
+Lastly, if you see `<sometext>`, this is example or placeholder text, and should not be copied verbatim!
 For example, if your username is spth, and you see the text `cd /home/<username>`, then you should instead type `cd /home/spth`!